 Beyond the mere legal aspects, the Energy Community Regulatory School is dedicated to deliver practical insights and share experience made on EU level.
 Praxis oriented, interactive and in-depth discussions will be in the core of the training courses tailor made for the Contracting Parties’ regulators.

-In the context of its Market Monitoring for South East Europe project, United States Agency for International Development (USAID) was invited by the Athens Forum to support the Energy Community national regulatory authorities in developing common standards for monitoring the activities of electricity transmission system operators (TSOs).
+In the context of its Market Monitoring for South East Europe project, United States Agency for International Development (USAID) supported the Energy Community national regulatory authorities in developing common standards for monitoring the activities of electricity transmission system operators (TSOs).

-This resulted in development of the so-called South East Europe Market Monitoring Guidelines, prepared by the USAID-supported consultant Potomac Economics under the umbrella of the Electricity Working Group of the Energy Community Regulatory Board (ECRB EWG).
-The purpose of the Guidelines is to harmonize and coordinate the activities of regulators in monitoring TSOs with the aim to ensure that network users are granted access to the maximum amount of transmission transfer capacity on a non-discriminatory basis.
+This resulted in development of the so-called South East Europe Market Monitoring Guidelines approved by ECRB in April 2014.
+The purpose of the Guidelines is to harmonize and coordinate the activities of regulators in monitoring TSOs with the aim to ensure that network users are granted access to the maximum amount of electricity transmission cross border capacity on a non-discriminatory basis.

 USAID supported development of the so-called South East Europe Automated Market Monitoring System (SEEAMMS).
-SEEAMMS allows the TSOs to upload data to a web-based interface where the data is stored, processed, and reported to NRAs.
-SEEAMMS operates on regional basis with NRAs acting as the regional monitor centre on a rotating basis.
+SEEAMMS allows the TSOs to upload data to a web-based interface where the data is stored, processed, and reported to regulators.
+SEEAMMS operates on regional basis with regulators acting as the regional monitor centre on a rotating basis.

-Activities around SEEAMMS are undertaken by the ECRB EWG and monitoring reports are published on bi-annual basis covering periods from January to June and July to December of each year.
-The report are approved by ECRB and published in Documents/ECRB Reports-section.
+are published on bi-annual basis covering periods from January to June and July to December of each year.
+The report are available at Documents/ECRB Reports